 Journals: Journals are a bit different as they aren’t a source of information but they can still be a very valuable part of the journey to becoming a parent.
 They will usually have divided sections, be it by trimester, month, or week and will have space for writing updates, thoughts and feelings, recording cravings, your pregnancy statistics, and pictures, too.
 Journals can be a very healthy emotional outlet for an expectant mom or dad.

-The Best Pregnancy Books on the Market
+The Best Pregnancy Books on the Market in 2022

 Best Overall Pregnancy Book:

 This book is a comprehensive guide that addresses all the pregnancy questions you can think of and much more!
 Coming from the Mayo Clinic, you know that it’s information you can trust.
-It includes week-by-week updates on how baby is growing as well as a month-by-month update for what’s going on with mom’s body.
+It includes week-by-week updates on how baby is growing as well as a month-by-month update on what’s going on with mom’s body.
 The symptoms guide can help to alleviate your fears or let you know when it may be a good idea to check in with your doctor.
-Speaking of that, this book also address the embarrassing questions that you may feel awkward about bringing up with your doctor.
+Speaking of that, this book also addresses the embarrassing questions that you may feel awkward about bringing up with your doctor.

 The book is straight-forward while remaining positive which is a good thing for those who want plain answers.
 The book includes a decision-making guide that lays out the pros and cons of various issues, helping parents to make informed decisions.
 This book is jam-packed with information, including a nutrition guide.
 This book would be a good choice for new parents or for “seasoned” parents who like to have a lot of information at their fingertips.